telerik/kendo-react-buttons/docs/button/index.md

 ### Handle Events

-Through setting the [`onClick`](https://github.com/telerik/kendo-react-buttons/blob/master/docs/button/api.md#onclick-function) option, an event handler can be attached to the Button.
+Through setting the [`onClick`](https://github.com/telerik/kendo-react-buttons/blob/master/docs/button/api.md#onclick-function) property, an event handler can be attached to the Button.
+Disabled Buttons will not execute the attached event handler.

 ```html
     <div id="app"></div>